flathub/com.dosbox_x.DOSBox-X/README.md

 ## Limitations

 - For security reasons, this Flatpak is sandboxed and only has access to the user's Home folder.
-You should place any files you need within DOSBox in that folder (or in a subfolder).
+You should place any files you need within DOSBox-X in that folder (or in a subfolder).
+- Likewise there is no way to access system installed MIDI soundfonts under /usr if you want to use such soundfonts, copy them into your home directory and specify the location in your DOSBox-X config file.
 - There is no support for NE2000 network adapter emulation due to flatpak security reasons as it requires low-level (root) access.

 Please [create an issue](https://github.com/flathub/com.dosbox_x.DOSBox-X/issues/new)